dceoy/rna-tpm-calculator/README.md

 rna-tpm-calculator
 ==================

-A TPM calculating workflow for RNA-seq
+A TPM calculating workflow for multiple samples in RNA-seq

 This workflow depends: